jfhbrook/susitna/README.md

   - [X] Tests for short if in compiler
   - [X] Tests for long if in compiler
   - [X] Implement jump instrs in disassembler
-  - [ ] Implement jump instrs in runtime
+  - [X] Implement jump instrs in runtime
-  - [ ] Manually test short if in repl
+  - [X] Manually test short if in repl
-  - [ ] Manually test long if in examples
+  - [X] Manually test long if in examples
-  - [ ] Runtime tests for short/long if
   - [ ] else if in compiler
   - [ ] Tests for else if in compiler
   - [ ] Tests for else if